Strategy: How Do I intend to Get This Done

 But I am!

-This market has a combined annual discretionary spending budget exceeding 2.4 billion dollars, and possibly over 4 billion.
+This market has a combined annual discretionary spending budget exceeding 2.4 trillion dollars.
 And I know that if presented with better products as well as spending the time to develop their wine palates, they will change the face of the American wine market.
 Remember that at one time no one thought that wines coming out of California could compete on the world stage, especially not be as good as those coming out of France.